dinhtrang24/Signed-GCN/README.md

 python real_network.py 1 1 0 0 0
 ```
 The above five parameters correspond to:
-- unique number of random seeds corresponding to different weight initializations
+- unique number of random seeds corresponding to different weight initializations (here we have 30 different weight initializations in total)
 - number of runs
 - negative link noise percentage
 - positive link noise percentage